Mario Ernesto Gonzalez

 This is the tenth annual report to the community by the Citizens' Bond Oversight Committee.
 Over the last decade, the Long Beach Unified School District has made tremendous strides in building and modernizing its campuses - all with the goal of creating the best possible learning environment for the 21st Century.

-During the past fiscal year 2017-18, construction quickly began at the first six schools to be modernized to accommodate updated heating/air conditioning systems.
+During the past fiscal year 2017-18, work has shot into high gear at the first 18 schools to be modernized to accommodate updated heating/air conditioning systems.
 Over the next several years, a total of 51 schools will see these updates, which are a direct response to the mandate of voters who approved the $1.5 billion Measure E bond initiative in November 2016.
 Another voter mandate — keeping young people off the streets — is also being addressed, with upgrades to auditoriums and athletic facilities for after-school programs.

 The committee takes an active role in visiting construction sites, monitoring expenditures and ensuring that bond funds are used as intended by voters.
 We are proud to affirm the independent financial auditor's conclusion that LBUSD deserves the highest possible rating for fiscal responsibility for the sixth year in a row.